7 Best Clean Boost Pedals (2023) – No Hiss, Pure Bliss

 While boosted, we also tried a few double stops and spacious arpeggios and liked how this pedal responded across the entire frequency range.
 From our bass notes on the lower strings all the way to high notes way up on the neck, we felt that this booster is far better than its small price tag suggests.

 We then paired it with our Boss Super Chorus pedal and added a bit more reverb directly from our amp.
 We really liked the boosted tone we got.
-The Rush Booster can be your go-to pedal for a clean boost, as it delivers a transparent tone and also pairs well with other effects units.
+The Rush Booster can be your go-to boost, as it delivers a transparent tone and also pairs well with other effects units.

-Although this is a clean boost pedal, we liked how it sounds when combined with our Ibanez Tube Screamer, offering a great solution for rock or blues solos.
+Although this is a cleaner boost, we liked how it sounds when combined with our Ibanez Tube Screamer, offering a great solution for rock or blues solos.
 We tried this combination with overdrive as well as more aggressive distortion and got great results for a variety of contexts.
-In short, a simple clean boost that gets the job done in style.
+In short, a simple transparent boost that gets the job done in style.

 Verdict: The TC Electronic Rush is a plain boost pedal that features a very durable metal enclosure, and has a vintage look and feel.
 This pedal offers you a transparent boost with great build quality, and for a low price.